Let’s work together.

-Transdev North America is part of the Veolia Environnement group of companies.
-As such, any terms and agreements provided to Transdev must be made available to all Transdev divisions and business units.
+Any terms and agreements provided must be made available to all Transdev divisions and business units.

 In addition to being judged on value-added programs, Transdev North America reserves the right to conduct unannounced inspections of suppliers and their business practices, including records, facilities, and private interviews with employees.
-Plus, suppliers and vendors are asked to adhere to Veolia Environnement Suppliers’ Charter.
+Plus, suppliers and vendors are asked to adhere to Transdev’s Supplier Charter.

-We are committed to treating all individuals equally with respect and dignity, Transdev strongly believes all suppliers who are approved to do business with us should follow the same philosophy.
+We are committed to treating all individuals with respect and dignity and to be incompliance with relevant laws and standards.
+Transdev believes all suppliers who are approved to do business with us should follow the same philosophy.
 Transdev will refuse to approve or do business with those suppliers who do not uphold, in action as well as words, the same principles and standards.
 These standards include:

-Employment Practices to include forbidding use of Child Labor, Prison or Forced Labor, Non-Discrimination, and in compliance with national and local working hour laws.
+- Employment practices that forbid the use of child labor, prison or forced labor, non-discrimination, and that are in compliance with national and local working hour laws.

-Diversity programs based on the concept that all suppliers have equal access and opportunity to succeed.
-Embracing supplier diversity helps create a competitive advantage for the company.
-These programs also allow us to support our communities and local economies in an ever more expanded role.
+- Diversity programs based on the concept that all suppliers have equal access and opportunity to succeed.
+We believe that embracing diversity in our choices of suppliers and vendors helps create a competitive advantage for our company and is the right thing to do.
+This commitment also enables us to better support our communities and local economies.

 Transdev North America believes that supplier diversity makes good business sense and we have implemented uniform purchasing and supplier diversity processes across the organization to support both the growth of and increased use of certified business entities.
 Developing a diverse supplier base encourages job creation, enables purchasing power and builds shareholder equity in the communities in which we serve.